House Rules

 Mobility

-In addition to what's in the PHB, Mobility adds a +4 bonus to Tumble when avoiding AoOs.
+In addition to what's in the RAW, Mobility adds a +4 bonus to Acrobatics rolls when avoiding AoOs.

 Weapon Focus